Greek citron: The blood libel and pogrom

 In the pre-Pesach season of 1891, an unidentified female body was found on a street neighboring the Jewish ghetto.
 The Greek etrog growers made a blood libel, accusing local Jews of the murder.

-The local Church officials on Corfu (as well as on the other Ionian Islands) maintained a deliberate neutrality during the anti-semitic events and did not support the government's efforts to reestablish order, unlike the high echelons of the Church, who took measures to limit the anti-Semitic mood.
+The local Church officials on Corfu (as well as on the other Ionian Islands) maintained a deliberate neutrality during the antisemitic events and did not support the government's efforts to reestablish order, unlike the high echelons of the Church, who took measures to limit the antisemitic mood.
 Similarly the Greek press played a role in publicizing the unfairness of the accusations.
 The culprits were never prosecuted, however.

 After several days of violence, a short investigation found that the victim was Sarda, a member of a famous Jewish family on the Corfu Island, who was killed in sexual violence.
 The discovery was too late for the total of 139 dead, and this composed the Jewish saying, "Rather should the etrog have a 'blatt-flaw', [a flaw similar to apple russet that is presumably caused by a scratch from a leaf, this was common in the different varieties of citron but not in the Greek] but not in any case a 'blood-flaw'", referring to the blood spilled in Corfu.
 However, the local Jewry did not necessarily appreciate the ban.